bakame-php/http-structured-fields/README.md

 The `Parameters` and the `Dictionary` classes allow associating a string key to its members as such they expose the following methods:

-- `set` add an element at the end of the container, if already present the value is updated;
+- `set` add an element at the end of the container if the key is new otherwise only the value is updated;
 - `append` always add an element at the end of the container, if already present the previous value is removed;
 - `prepend` always add an element at the beginning of the container, if already present the previous value is removed;
 - `delete` to remove elements based on their associated keys;